aviumlabs/phoenix-compose/README.md

 | nnn              | postgres:15.3... | ...  | \<project\_name\>-db-1    |
 | nnn              | aviumlabs/...    | ...  | \<project\_name\>-app-1   |

+### Running ecto.reset

+If the services are running in the foreground; you need to stop the running services `ctrl-c` and then run the following:

+    $ docker compose up db
+    $ mix ecto.reset
+    $ ctrl-c
+    $ docker compose up

+Alternatively, if the docker services are running in the background;

+Then run the above steps as follows:

+    $ docker compose stop app
+    $ mix ecto.reset
+    $ docker compose start app

 ### Docker Images